Newcastle University School of Medicine: Malaysian campus

 The main clinical teaching hospitals are Hospital Sultan Ismail and Hospital Sultanah Aminah in Johor Bahru, Hospital Sultanah Nora Ismail in Batu Pahat, Hospital Enche’ Besar Hajjah Khalsom in Kluang and a number of community clinics.
 All teaching and examinations are conducted in English, with the use of translators in clinical settings if required.
 Opportunities exist for students to spend time in the UK Campus, both through Student Selected Components (SSC), electives and intercalation.

 There are currently over 700 students enrolled, from all over Malaysia and many countries of the world.
 There have been four cohorts of graduates from the MBBS programme (January 2018), with over 170 students.
 The Biomedical Sciences programme is a 2+1, with the final research-intensive year being conducted in the UK.
 It has graduated two cohorts of students to date.
-The Foundation in Science course opened in 2016, and students are guaranteed a place on the Biomedical Science or Medical degree programmes if they meet the academic criteria - in 2017 all met the criteria, and 86% chose to progress at NUMed.
+The Foundation in Science course opened in 2016, and students are guaranteed a place on the Biomedical Science or Medical degree programmes if they meet the academic criteria – in 2017 all met the criteria, and 86% chose to progress at NUMed.

 The Medical Society (MedSoc)

 Established in 1879, The Medical Society is the student society for all medical students at Newcastle University.
-MedSoc is run by a committee of 8 third year medical students.
+MedSoc is run by a committee of eight third-year medical students.
 The Medical Society is not affiliated with Newcastle University Student Union.

+Notable Alumni and Staff

+John Snow, physician, founder of modern epidemiology and early germ theory.

+Frank Farmer, Professor of Medical Physics at Newcastle University (1966), inventor of Farmer dosimeter.

+Doug Turnbull (MBBS, PhD), Professor of Neurology, pioneered mitochondrial replacement therapy (MRT).

+James Shapiro (MBBS), surgeon, developed the Edmonton Protocol.

+Charles Cady Ungley (MBBS, MD), physician, known for demonstrating the therapeutic uses of vitamin B12 on pernicious anemia and advancing understanding of nutritional anemias.

+Joseph Stoddart (MBBS), anaesthetist and intensive care specialist, regarded as one of the founding fathers of intensive care medicine in the UK.

+Richard Gilbertson (MBBS, PhD), Senior Group Leader at the Cancer Research UK (CRUK) Cambridge Institute, director of the CRUK Cambridge Major Centre, Li Ka Shing Chair of Oncology at the University of Cambridge.

+John Burn (BMedSci, MBBS, MD), Professor of Clinical Genetics, executive chairman of the Human Variome Project, helped create the Centre for Life, and led landmark research demonstrating that aspirin reduces cancer risk in hereditary Lynch syndrome.

+Donald Hamilton Irvine (MD, 1964), general practitioner, president of the General Medical Council (1995-2002), introduced professional revalidation in the UK.